top of page

 Idea

-We create a board game that helps players learn about consent, recognise emotions, and set boundaries.
+We designed a board game that uses visual cues and interactive play to teach consent, emotions, and boundaries.

 new_logo_black.png